Communication Trade-offs

 When Each Side Wins

-Technical language wins when: Describing implementation specifics — API names, governor limits, pattern names, configuration details.
-Judges expect technical precision here.
+Technical language wins when: Describing implementation specifics like API names, governor limits, pattern names, and configuration details.
+Judges expect precision here.

-Business language wins when: Justifying architectural decisions — “This approach reduces time-to-market by 40%” is stronger than “This approach uses declarative configuration.”
+Business language wins when: Justifying architectural decisions.
+“This approach reduces time-to-market by 40%” lands harder than “This approach uses declarative configuration.”

 3. Scripted vs Conversational Delivery